Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-z90VJddipWc.md

 ### Transcript

-> that sweater is insane thanks it's uh it's jace actually made this yeah cool right i don't know which one they're talking about it's got to be that one this one you can get it's on our merch store yeah yeah yeah yeah dude you can't buy this one anymore but you can buy that oh dude that's history will remember this yeah holy um
+> that sweater is insane thanks it's, it's jace actually made this yeah cool right i don't know which one they're talking about it's got to be that one this one you can get it's on our merch store yeah yeah yeah yeah dude you can't buy this one anymore but you can buy that oh dude that's history will remember this yeah holy